DragunWF/Flashcards-App/README.md

 - The app should be simple and intuitive to use, requiring minimal explanation or instruction.
 - The interface should be clean, responsive, and accessible on both desktop and mobile devices.
 - Flashcards must persist across user sessions.
-This can be achieved by saving data via JSON.
+This can be achieved by saving data via Firebase.
 - The app should work consistently across major browsers (e.g., Chrome, Firefox, Safari).
 - The app should adapt to different screen sizes and devices (mobile, tablet, desktop) for a responsive user experience.